VincentMatthys/posos_sample/README.md

 - you must provide a Makefile in the root of the repository with the following rules:
     - `train`: build the model who will be served
     - `api`: serve the trained model through an api
-    - `test`: request the api with test set to get predictions
 - you must not push online:
     - your possible credentials
     - the unencrypted dataset

 ### Dependencies

-The following are the only required dependencies you should've installed on your system in order to complete the general instructions :
+The only required dependencies you should've installed on your system in order to complete the general instructions :
 - [`Git`](https://git-scm.com)
 - [`GnuPG`](https://gnupg.org)
 - [`Docker`](https://docs.docker.com/) - you should use the [Docker Engine - Community](https://docs.docker.com/install/)